 Types of Partnerships

-Northwestern University and institutions around the world engage in the following types of partnerships.
+Northwestern University engages with institutions around the world through the following types of partnerships:

 Example: Bocconi University Exchange